 So many in perfect condition.

-If you look closely at this next photo, you’ll see those dark spots throughout the sand- most of those were still the live ones dotting the beach at Gulfside City Beach on Sanibel Island.
+If you look closely at this next photo, you’ll see those dark spots throughout the sand- most of those were still the live ones dotting the beach.

 It always feels like such a special day to just see one, so I was feeling like I won the SAND DOLLAR lottery.